Sanjay9783/Heart_Disease_prediction/README.md

 [LINK TO HEROKU APP](https://ml-hdp.herokuapp.com/)

-## Steps
-* Installing Python, PyCharm to Computer.
-* Creating Flask app by importing `Flask` module.
-* Download the source dataset from [UCI Repository](https://archive.ics.uci.edu/ml/datasets/heart+disease).
-* For Classification algorithm decided to predict the features `Classes` from the dataset which is Binary classification `(0 = Healthy Heart, 1 = Defective Heart)`.
-* Prediction model LogisticRegression which is 80%+ correlated to Classes Feature.

 ### Model Building
 * Classification algorithm decided to predict the features `Classes` from the dataset which is Binary classification `(0 = Healthy Heart, 1 = Defective Heart)`.
 * Models used : **Logistic Regression.**